HackoTron/HideyVaulty/README.md

 # HideyVaulty
-HideyVaulty is an open-source login system for Windows.
-It is currently in early alpha, but eventually, you will be able to use it to lock programs away from prying eyes.
-It can currently save credentials, but they are not encrypted, and in the location where the .exe file is located.
-Eventually, I will create a CMD based installer, to get everything in the right place.
+HideyVaulty is an open-source file-hiding system for Windows.
+It is designed for penetration testers and hackers with reverse-shell access to a Windows system, and includes the ability to lock programs away from prying eyes (to be implemented).
+It can currently save plain-text credentials, stored in the easily accessible "resources" folder (to be fixed).

 ## Prerequisites
 **You will need:**